-It takes 3-6 hours to master a track, for an experienced engineer.
+It is a day's work to master a track, for an experienced engineer.
 It is a surgical procedure that requires attention to every frequency, transient, effect, instrument, and vocal.
 Then sleep on it, and back to polish the diamond again when the ears are re-charged.
 It is not possible to do a pro mastering, by a renowned engineer, for peanuts.

 If anyone is offering cheap mastering, you can be sure the music is not given the technical and artistic attention it deserves.
 Often it is processed with a pre-set chain or a semi-automated process.
 If your budget allows it, choose experienced craftsmanship.